NeoMahler/DesktopQuotes/README.md

-This is an app that will (eventually) display random quotes from TV shows or book series on your desktop.
+*Desktop Quotes* is a desktop widget app for elementary OS that displays a random quote from a TV show, film or book series.

+It's forked from *Principles* by Cassidy James.
+The icon is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Circle-icons-quote.svg), reused under the CC-BY-SA 3.0 license.

 ## Developing and Building